-Needless to say, I journeyed out to the old Expo ’86 nightspot to see Betts a quarter-century ago, and according to this review that ran in the Georgia Straight newspaper the next week, was pretty impressed.
+Needless to say, I journeyed out to the old Expo ’86 nightspot to see Betts in ’89, and according to this review that ran in the Georgia Straight newspaper the following week, was pretty impressed.
 The “wicked slide guitarist” I mentioned must have been Haynes.

 Charlie Daniels once recorded a song called “The South’s Gonna Do It Again”, and he could be right.
 Judging by the way things went last Sunday at 86 Street, the sound of the south is alive and well and living in people like guitarist Dickey Betts.

 The former Allman Brother brought his own band to town for the first time, and dealt a rip-snortin’ set of new tunes and old Allman classics that had the crowd in hog-heaven for nearly 90 minutes.
 Betts started off with “Rock Bottom”, the ballsy opening track from his new LP Pattern Disruptive, then quickly went back to 1972 for “Blue Skies”, the feel-good tune he wrote and sang on the Allman’s Eat a Peach album.

 Wearing the typical southern rock garb of cowboy hat, jeans, and snakeskin boots, Betts seemed frustrated at first trying to get his gold-top Les Paul in tune, but by the time the band got around to Willie McTell’s “Statesboro Blues” he was loosened up and ready to roll.
 His dead-on band featured a wicked slide guitarist and an exceptional keyboardist who’s been blind since birth.